curiousmaster/PACster/README.md

-## PACTESTER
+## PACster
-This is a simple script to test pacfiles.
+This is a webui to test pacfiles.